ImranMatin/fitness-tracking-app/README.md

 EXPO_PUBLIC_API_URL        API endpoint for Mobile (use Local IP)   http://192.168.1.X:3000 DATABASE_URL               Connection string for your database      postgresql:////user:pass@host...

+## 🏃 Getting Started

+1. Prerequisites
+Install Node.js

+Install the Expo Go app on your Android device from the Play Store.

+2. Run the Web App
+Bash

+# Navigate to the web directory
+cd apps/web

 # Install dependencies
 npm install

 # Run the development server
 npm run dev
+Open http://localhost:3000 to view the dashboard.

+3. Run the Mobile App (Android)
+Bash

-Open http://localhost:3000 to view the dashboard.3.
-Run the Mobile App (Android)Bash# Navigate to the mobile directory cd apps/mobile
+# Navigate to the mobile directory
+cd apps/mobile

 # Start Expo
 npx expo start
-Scan the QR code in your terminal using the Expo Go app.Ensure your Android device and PC are on the same Wi-Fi network.
+Scan the QR code in your terminal using the Expo Go app.

+Ensure your Android device and PC are on the same Wi-Fi network.

-📱 Android Optimizations
+## 📱 Android Optimizations

-This app avoids generic cross-platform styling in favor of a native Android look:Elevation: Uses the elevation prop for Android to create depth.
+This app avoids generic cross-platform styling in favor of a native Android look:

+Elevation: Uses the elevation prop for Android to create depth.

+Ripple Effects: Material Design touch feedback on buttons.

+Typography: Optimized for Roboto and standard Android font weights.

+📄 License

-Ripple Effects: Material Design touch feedback on buttons.Typography: Optimized for Roboto and standard Android font weights.📄 LicenseThis project is licensed under the MIT License.
-Feel free to use, modify, and distribute it as you see fit.🤝 TroubleshootingIf the mobile app won't load:Check that your EXPO_PUBLIC_API_URL uses your computer's IP address.
+This project is licensed under the MIT License.
+Feel free to use, modify, and distribute it as you see fit.

+## 🤝 Troubleshooting

+If the mobile app won't load:

+Check that your EXPO_PUBLIC_API_URL uses your computer's IP address.

-Ensure your firewall isn't blocking port 8081 or 3000.If you see a "Network Request Failed," verify the server is running on your PC.
+Ensure your firewall isn't blocking port 8081 or 3000.

+If you see a "Network Request Failed," verify the server is running on your PC.

+---

+**Would you like me to help you write the `LICENSE` file or a `.env.example` file to go along with this?**